amedeedaboville/tsplib-rs/src/post.md

 	)
 );
 ```
+Sadly I had to put lifetimes in, and I don't understand what these mean (because of the macro interaction).

 This makes a function called `kv` which takes both `input :str`, and a key:str.
 Unfortunately you have to start giving lifetimes here, but it's not too bad.

 Now my test looks like